Salishoma/take-u-forward/README.md

 # take-u-forward
-A software develop engineering algorithms solutions from takeuforward site
+A software development engineering algorithms solutions from takeuforward site